x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 A: No, this blueprint only controls RGB hue.
 Color temperature control would require a different approach and light attributes.

 **Q: Does this work with light effects like "colorloop"?**
-A: The blueprint itself doesn't trigger effects, but you can configure custom actions (triple/quadruple/quintuple press) to activate light effects.
+A: I don't even know what colorloop is, but Claude really wanted me to add this.
+This blueprint itself doesn't trigger effects, but you can configure custom actions (triple/quadruple/quintuple press) to activate light effects or scenes.

 **Q: Can I add more than 4 lights?**
 A: No, the Hue Tap Dial only has 4 buttons.
 To control more lights, use light groups or custom actions that toggle between different lights.
+Or just buy another Hue Dial switch

 **Q: Why does the dial sometimes feel laggy?**
 A: This is usually caused by Zigbee mesh issues or Home Assistant CPU load.
 See the "Lag when rotating dial" troubleshooting section.
+I was hoping to directly bind the Hue Dial switch to the zigbee lights directly, but doing so won't enable color changing using the dial.

 **Q: Can I reset a light's stored hue value?**
 A: Yes.
 Go to Settings → Devices & Services → Helpers, find the button's helper (e.g., `Hue Dial Button 1 Helper`), and set it to your desired starting value (or 0 to reset to red).